evotools/nf-LO/docs/install.md

 The only dependencies that at this stage cannot be installed with anaconda is [mafTools](https://github.com/dentearl/mafTools).
 This component is required to generate some of the final metrics of the alignments, and can be installed manually on your macOS or linux machine using the `install_maftools.sh` script.

 ## Mamba
-To speed up the process, you can install all the dependencies using [mamba](https://github.com/mamba-org/mamba) instead.
+To speed up the process, you can install all of the dependencies using [mamba](https://github.com/mamba-org/mamba) instead.
 First install mamba in your anaconda environment:
 ```
 conda install -c conda-forge -y mamba